waimea-igdaikee/programming-project-level-3/docs/test-plan.md

 ## Door Unlocking

-As a form of progression, my game will doors that need to be unlocked with found keys.
+As a form of progression, my game will have rooms that need to be unlocked with found keys.

 ### Test Data To Use